-Used in conjunction with Botox and fillers such as Restylane, Juvederm, Voluma, Bellafill, and Radiesse, Dr. Weintraub also performs “Liquid Facelifts” at his New York and East Hampton offices; these non-surgical facelifts not only erase angry expressions from your face, but also help to revolumize the face and can, in fact, stave off the need for a traditional facelift until much later in life.
+Used in conjunction with Botox and fillers such as Restylane, Juvederm, Voluma, Bellafill, and Radiesse, Dr. Weintraub also performs “Liquid Facelifts” at his New York office; these non-surgical facelifts not only erase angry expressions from your face, but also help to revolumize the face and can, in fact, stave off the need for a traditional facelift until much later in life.

 You’ve certainly looked in the mirror many times.
 However, when you look in the mirror and begin to see things that upset you, that’s when you should schedule a consultation.
 A consultation will help give you a better understanding of what you see.

 Even though Sculptra is non-invasive, it is imperative that it be administered by a highly qualified practitioner because complications can result from improper application by inexperienced providers.
 Just because non-invasive injectables do not qualify as surgery, this doesn’t mean they should be taken lightly!

 The most highly qualified doctors available to administer Sculptra, or to perform any procedure – surgical or not – are board-certified plastic surgeons, due to their extensive medical training.
 Dr. Weintraub, with his Ivy League background and over two decades of experience, performs all non-invasive procedures himself with his own hands.